semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 There are several scripts to download the finetuned models and unzip them automatically.
 The scripts save the models in the directory ``finetuned_models``.
-Each of the scripts downloads both the base and the large models for the model type.
+Each script downloads the base and the large models for the model type.

 ```
 bash download_finetuned_bert_models.bash